sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 | 10.0.0.2| 100.0.0.2| 3ffe :: 2| Mac2| VXLAN_ENCAP_WITH_DMAC_DE-WRITE| 200 |
 | 10.0.0.3| 100.0.0.3| 3ffe :: 3| Mac3| VXLAN_ENCAP_WITH_DMAC_DE-WRITE| 300 |

-### Understanding packet transform
+### Understanding packet handling

-When talking about packet transform, we need to think about a process that involves three main steps: transforming, mapppng and routing.
+When talking about packet handling, we need to think about a process that involves three main steps: transforming, mapppng and routing.
 Let's walk through these steps using  the table shown in the section below [Packet transform summary](#packet-transform-summary).

 #### Match action tables

-The transform step, as per the P4 model, see [P416 Language Specification](https://p4.org/p4-spec/docs/P4-16-v1.2.2.html), is executed based on a set of **match/action** tables which are traversed sequentially by the P4 parser.
+This step, as per the P4 model, see [P416 Language Specification](https://p4.org/p4-spec/docs/P4-16-v1.2.2.html), is executed based on a set of **match/action** tables which are traversed sequentially by the P4 parser.

 > [!NOTE] A P4 program defines a packet-processing pipeline, but the rules